dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/git/import-a-project-by-git-url.md

 ## Other git providers

 Don't see your git provider here?
-Please [contact support](mailto:support@getdbt.com) - we're happy to help you set up dbt Cloud with any supported git provider.
+Please [contact dbt Support](mailto:support@getdbt.com) - we're happy to help you set up dbt Cloud with any supported git provider.

 ## Limited integration
 Some features of dbt Cloud require a tight integration with your git host, for example, updating GitHub pull requests with dbt Cloud run statuses.
 Importing your project by a URL prevents you from using these features.
 Once you give dbt Cloud access to your repository, you can continue to set up your project by adding a connection and creating and running your first dbt Cloud job.